KozaMateusz/distilprithvi/README.md

 Knowledge distillation of geospatial foundation models.

 ## TODO
-* add check on the test dataset
+* add the following metrics: IoU, mIoU
 * add distillation
 * check the floods dataset
 * use config.yaml files used in the terratorch training process???